goerz/git-repos/README.markdown

 The purpose of the `git repos` script is to give you an overview of all the git repositories on your hard drive.
-Specifically, it will show you which repositories have local modifications, are out of sync with their remote, unmerged branches, or stashes.
+Specifically, it will show you which repositories have local modifications, unmerged branches, stashes, or are out of sync with their remote.
 The output is colored to highlight such potential problems.

+For each repository, the output will look something like this:

+    /home/work/qdyn
+        The repository has uncommitted changes
+        The repository has stashed changes: 1 stash(es) stash@{0}: On master: Working on Wigner
+        1.0dev         :  unmerged
+        abacus         :  unmerged    [origin/abacus]
+        debug          :  unmerged
+        master         :  merged      [origin/master: behind 9]
+        newton         :  merged
+        overlaps       :  unmerged    [origin/overlaps: behind 6]
+        parametrization:  merged      [origin/parametrization: behind 2]

 Since it can take a while to traverse your entire disk searching for git repositories, the script prefers to read a list of all available repositories